trane-project/trane-music/courses/minor_pentatonic_scale/lesson_F_sharp/exercise_1/back.md

-The note in degree number 1 of the F♯ minor pentatonic scale is F♯.
+The note in degree number 1 of the F♯ Minor Pentatonic scale is F♯.